 Dogs often carry parasites, such as roundworms, tapeworms, whipworms and hookworms.
 Although they're usually transmitted by the dog's stool, it's possible for you to ingest them through a kiss or lick.
-Or, you might come into contact with fecal matter or worm eggs on Fido's coat while snuggling with him in bed.
-Although only tapeworm can survive in the human intestine, other worms can travel to your eyes, skin and other organs, according to Harvard Medical School.
-The resulting infections can lead to blindness, heart and lung problems, encephalitis or death.
+Or, you might come into contact with fecal matter or worm eggs on his coat while snuggling with him in bed.
+If your dog needs obviously needs a bath, keep it out of your bed that night, or give it a good scrubbing before you go to bed.